CEED/Laghos/README.md

 This build is optional, as MFEM can be build without METIS by specifying `MFEM_USE_METIS = NO` below.

-Clone and build the parallel version of MFEM starting from the `laghos-v1.0` tag:
+Clone and build the parallel version of MFEM:
 ```sh
 ~> git clone git@github.com:mfem/mfem.git ./mfem
 ~> cd mfem/